 Validation of the DCI format 3_0 is achieved if all fields for the DCI format 3_0 are set according to Table 10.2A-1 or Table 10.2A-2.

-If validation is achieved, the UE considers the information in the DCI format 3_0 as a valid activation or valid release of SL grant Type 2.
+If validation is achieved, the UE considers the information in the DCI format 3_0 as a valid activation or valid release of SL configured grant Type 2.
 If validation is not achieved, the UE discards all the information in the DCI format 3_0.